Best Wood For Laser Cutting & Engraving Projects

 Particleboard is easily available and very versatile, so it’s a good option for all sorts of laser projects – just make sure your workplace is properly ventilated.

-What Woods Should You Not Laser Cut?
+Woods You Should NOT Laser Cut?

 Whereas there are virtually any types of wood that can be cut with a CNC router, you should avoid laser cutting the following: